 Follow-up care is a key part of your treatment and safety.
-Be sure to make and go to all appointments, and call your doctor, midwife, or nurse call line if you are having problems.
+Be sure to make and go to all appointments, and call your doctor or nurse advice line (811 in most provinces and territories) if you are having problems.
 It's also a good idea to know your test results and keep a list of the medicines you take.

-Watch closely for changes in your health, and be sure to contact your doctor, midwife, or nurse call line if you have any problems.
+Watch closely for changes in your health, and be sure to contact your doctor or nurse advice line if you have any problems.

-Go to http://www.healthwise.net/ed
+Go to https://www.healthwise.net/patientEd

-Enter C333 in the search box to learn more about "Advanced Maternal Age: Care Instructions."
+Enter C333 in the search box to learn more about "Advanced Maternal Age: Care Instructions".

-Current as of:
+Current as of: February 23, 2022

 Care instructions adapted under license by your healthcare professional.
 If you have questions about a medical condition or this instruction, always ask your healthcare professional.
 Healthwise, Incorporated disclaims any warranty or liability for your use of this information.